How to set up a limited company as a contractor

 Read more in our guide to the Articles and Memorandum of Association.

-If you incorporate directly via the Companies House Web Incorporation Service, you can submit all the required information online, without the need for any forms, for a mere £50.
+If you incorporate directly via the Companies House Web Incorporation Service, you can submit all the required information online, without needing any forms, for a mere £50.

 An intermediary is likely to charge more (for obvious reasons), or they will offer you a company for a very competitive price, and make their money from add-ons, such as bank account services.